decred/politeia/README.md

 postgres=>
 ```

-Once PostgresSQL is restarted and cert are loaded, you can setup the cache databases using the
+Once PostgreSQL is restarted and cert are loaded, you can setup the cache databases using the
 commands below.

     cd $GOPATH/src/github.com/decred/politeia